3dcitydb/3dcitydb-docs/source/impexp/export-preferences/appearance.rst

 By default, both appearance information and texture image files associated with the city objects in the 3D City Database are exported [1].
-Alternatively, the user can choose to only export the appearance information without textures or to drop appearances completely.
+Alternatively, the user can choose to only export the appearance information without textures or to skip appearances completely.

 When exporting texture files, the additional options *Overwrite existing texture files* and *Generate unique texture filenames* influence the way